Pylons/pyramid/docs/narr/hybrid.rst

 ``PATH_INFO`` from the request's subpath, so it's useful to be able to influence this value.

-When ``*subpath`` exists in a path pattern, no path is actually traversed, but the traversal algorithm will return a :term:`subpath` list implied by the capture value of ``*subpath``.
+When ``*subpath`` exists in a pattern, no path is actually traversed, but the traversal algorithm will return a :term:`subpath` list implied by the capture value of ``*subpath``.
 You'll see this pattern most commonly in route declarations that look like this:

 .. code-block:: xml
    :linenos:

    <route
-    path="/static/*subpath"
+    pattern="/static/*subpath"
     name="static"
     view=".views.static_view"
     />